Growing a Garden From Kitchen Scraps

 Cabbage

 Cabbage can be grown from leftover leaves.
 Place cabbage leaves in a bowl with a small amount of water and place them in a sunny location.
-Replace the water every couple of days, when you notice roots forming you can plant in soil or you can continue to grow in water the same as with the lettuce.
+Replace the water every couple of days.
+When you notice roots forming, you can plant in soil, or you can continue to grow in water, the same as with the lettuce.

 Green onions